On a class of Nonlinear Grushin equations: Introduction

-Grushin operators form classical examples in the family of all H\"ormander operators.
-They include the operator $\Delta_\gamma$ as an important model case and this is one reason why we study the nonlinear degenerate elliptic Equations \eqref{002.1}.
+Grushin operators $\Delta_{\gamma}$ with $\gamma \in \mathbb{N}$ form classical examples in the family of all H\"ormander operators.
+This is one reason why we study the nonlinear degenerate elliptic Equations \eqref{002.1}.
 The main achievements of the paper can be summarized as follows.
-We prove radial symmetry with respect to the variable $y$ of solutions to the Equation \eqref{0} and obtain a nonexistence result for positive solutions to the Equation \eqref{32} in Euclidean space including the critical case.
-Furthermore, we appropriately scale the $x$ and $y$ variables, respectively, to deal with the asymmetry of the Grushin operators when defining a blow up sequence in order to establish a priori bounds for positive solutions to \eqref{002.1}.
+We prove radial symmetry with respect to the variable $y$ of solutions to the Equation \eqref{0} and obtain a nonexistence result for positive solutions to the Equation \eqref{004.3} {in Euclidean half space.} Furthermore, we appropriately scale the $x$ and $y$ variables, respectively, to deal with the asymmetry of the Grushin operators when defining a blow up sequence in order to establish a priori bounds for positive solutions to \eqref{002.1}.
 The paper is organized as follows: in Section 2, we prove Theorem \ref{th1.1} and as a result we obtain the radial symmetry and the decay rate at infinity of solutions to the Equation \eqref{0} by applying the moving plane method combined with appropriate integral inequalities.
-In Section 3, we prove Theorem \ref{th1.2} and Theorem \ref{th1.3} to obtain nonexistence results for solutions to the Equations \eqref{32} and \eqref{004.3} in $\R^{N+l}$ and $\R^{N+l}_+$, respectively.
+In Section 3, we prove Theorem \ref{th1.3} to obtain nonexistence results for solutions to the Equations \eqref{004.3} in $\R^{N+l}_+$.
 Again our arguments are based on the moving plane method and some integral inequalities.
 In Section 4, we prove Theorem \ref{th1.4} to obtain a priori estimates for positive solutions to the Equation \eqref{002.1} by employing blow up analysis.
+In Section 5, we prove Theorem \ref{th1.5} to obtain the existence for positive solutions to the Equation \eqref{002.1} under appropriate conditions by applying topological degree methods.